 Corporal Injury on a spouse or cohabitant is an inadmissible crime.
 If you commit this crime, the consequences include a lack of right to re-enter the country after leaving.
 You will not have the possibility of becoming a citizen of the United States.
 You cannot become a U.S citizen through naturalization if you are guilty of this crime.
 You will not have a right to apply for an adjustment of your immigration status.
 It may also be impossible for you to apply for a green card.
 If you commit an offense under PC 273.5, you may not be able to change your immigration status from illegal to legal.

 Some offenses may qualify as a strike on your record according to the California Three Strikes laws.
 If the offense of corporal injury on your intimate partner results in great bodily injury, the offense is a serious felony.
 A serious felony is also a strike according to the Three Strikes law in California.

 If you have a strike on your record and you commit an additional serious felony, you become a second striker.
-If you are the second striker, you will face a sentence that is twice as long as needed by the law.
-If you already have two strikes on your record and you commit a subsequent offense, you may face a sentence of up to twenty-five years to life imprisonment.
+If you are a second striker, you will face a sentence that is twice as long.
+If you already have two strikes on your record and you commit a subsequent offense, you may face a sentence of up to twenty-five years to life in prison.

 When the Accuser Fails to Cooperate

 In most cases involving domestic violence, the accuser may refuse to cooperate.
 For instance, the accuser may recant the allegations or refuse to testify.
 However, failure of the accuser to cooperate does not mean that the prosecutor will drop your charges.